Featurevisor

 - checkoutRedesign

-# require the feature to be evaluated as a specific variation
+# require the feature to be evaluated with a specific variation

 - key: someOtherFeature